frotz33/Pokemaster/README.md

 ## The Most Challenging Part

-One of the most challenging aspects of this project was implementing the private constructor.
+- Implementing the private constructor

 ## Features